Ranges of Extremal Processes and Heavy-Tailed Random Walks in Spaces of Growing Dimension: Extremal processes and random walks of growing dimension

-We need also to define the vague convergence of measures on $(\bN,\sN)$.
-For this, it is essential to specify a family of bounded sets (also called boundedness or ideal), see, e.g., \cite{bas:plan19} and \cite{bmm25}.
-We work with the ideal $\sS_p$ for $p\in[1,\infty]$, which is the family of all sets $\sA\subset \bN$ such that there exists an $s>0$ with $\|\mu\|_p>s$ for all $\mu\in\sA$.
+We also need to define the \emph{vague convergence} of measures on $(\bN,\sN)$.
+For this, it is essential to specify a family of bounded subsets of $\bN$ (also called a boundedness, bornology, or ideal), see, e.g., \cite{bas:plan19} and \cite[Section~2.3.1]{bmm25}.
+For $p\in[1,\infty]$, define the ideal $\sS_p$ as the family of all sets $\sA\subset \bN$ such that there exists an $s>0$ with $\|\mu\|_p>s$ for all $\mu\in\sA$.